The Right Dosage Of Topical Tranexamic Acid

 If you have very sensitive, rosacea-prone, or reactive skin, we recommend performing a patch test before applying your tranexamic acid product over your face.
 You can do this by either applying a small amount to your wrist or the back of your neck to see if an adverse reaction occurs.

-Unless hyperpigmentation is a skin concern of yours, don’t add tranexamic acid to your skincare routine.
-There are no other benefits and it could increase your risk of irritation.
+Unless hyperpigmentation is a skin concern of yours, you don’t need to add tranexamic acid to your skincare routine.
 Instead, use ingredients that are targeted to your skin concern(s).

 Combining Tranexamic Acid with Other Skincare Ingredients

-It’s possible to combine tranexamic acid with other active and skin-brightening ingredients like Vitamin C, retinoids such as tretinoin or adapalene, and niacinamide.
-Using them together can also have a synergistic effect – meaning the benefits are greater than if you used any of these ingredients on their own.
-(6)
+It’s possible to combine tranexamic acid with other active and skin-brightening ingredients like vitamin C, retinoids such as tretinoin or adapalene, and niacinamide.
+Using them together can also have a synergistic effect, meaning the benefits are greater than if you used any of these ingredients on their own.
+[7]

 As mentioned above, if you have a history of sensitive or reactive skin, try to avoid introducing all these ingredients to your routine at once.
 Using more products than your skin can tolerate may overload your skin, potentially causing inflammation, damaging your skin barrier and making your condition worse.